Bioconductor/bioconductor.org/content/about/mirrors/mirror-how-to.md

 ## Security

-We have increased the security requirements on the public Bioconductor mirror sites.
-As of April 2017, the mirror sites must support https and use secure rsync when retrieving packages from the master.
+We have recently increased security requirements for the public Bioconductor mirror sites.
+Specifically, the sites must support https and use secure rsync when retrieving packages from the master.
 If you are interested in hosting a publicly available mirror site, please send a suitable public key to [valerie.obenchain@roswellpark.org](mailto:valerie.obenchain@roswellpark.org).

-In the `rsync` commands below you will connect to master.bioconductor.org as user `bioc-rsync`.
+Once your key is added to the `bioc-rsync` account you can `rsync` from master.bioconductor.org as this user.
 You can use a config file to manage your ssh keys or include the full path to your key in the `-e` statement:

   rsync -e "ssh -i path/to/your/key" bioc-rsync@master.bioconductor.org ...